 At a glance

-- Economy: Since 2010, the Hungarian government has pursued "unorthodox" economic policies that include aggressive taxes on foreign-owned companies
+- Economy: The Fidesz government has pursued "unorthodox" economic policies that include aggressive taxes on foreign-owned companies

 - International: Hungary joined NATO in 1999 and the EU in 2004.
 The EU has expressed concerns over what it sees as Hungary's failure to respect European democratic standards since 2010